JustinBurrowsDev/Wordgame-JavaScript/README.md

 ## What Did I Learn?

-* How to implement HTML more efficiently
+* Gain a deeper understanding of JavaScript functions
-* How to manipulate CSS Layouts more efficiently
+* How to understanding and use variable scope
 * Obtained a deeper understanding of Javascript Fundamentals
 * Received a deeper understanding of jQuery Fundamentals
+* Receive more practice manipulating the DOM
+* Gained a deeper understanding of using it statements in JavaScript
+* How to collaborate with my peers more effectively

 ![Game Screen Shot](wordgameScreenShot.png)